 Empowering others to grow in truth

 The goal for all Lifecoaches is to ensure that the client feels empowered to better make decisions, choices and actions that he or she wants and needs.
 Eventually or even as a born trait, we as coaches develop this skill within our communication and relationships, so that it comes naturally.
 My gift is that people tend to relax with me and show me their true selves, often empowered to move forward.
-So also when I was detained in 2011 and 2012 and wrote about that in "The Call for Divine Fathering" (available worldwide through libraries, Kindle and Amazon).
+So also when I was detained in 2011 and 2012 as an immigrant among regular Americans, and wrote about that in "The Call for Divine Fathering" (available worldwide through libraries, Kindle and Amazon).

 Here is Jewel's story in the news and here is a book excerpt with her story in 2012:

 We found love in a hopeless place

 The best treated inmate was the Prostitute.
 She told me she didn't even have to have sex with anyone inside; it was enough that many of the officers could assume that they could.
 This knowledge also enabled her to get what she needed here.
 But her real gift was to be a Beautician.
 Jewels did my eyebrows with a thread she pulled from the sheet and French-braided my hair into a headband, making me look nice for a little while when we shared cell in the SHU during spring.
 She apologized for messing with my food earlier and always shared hers, as well as her story: